My Friend Discovered Something Reality-Defying in His House

 Second after second passed in complete and utter silence.

-It was early evening when the two of us heard a ‘meow’ and saw a tabby walk into the room.
+In the early evening, the two of us heard a quiet meow and saw a tabby walk into the room.

-“Really dude?
-Really?” he asked with an annoyed expression on his face.
+“Really dude?” he asked with an annoyed expression on his face.
+“It’s Ms. Ackermann’s.
+Damn thing shows up every once in a while.”

-“Well hello there, little guy, you wanna see something cool?”
+“Well, hello there, little guy.
+Wanna see something cool?”

 “Dude, what are you doing?”

-“Ok man, come on, stop it.
-We’ve got no idea if this is safe!”
-I said as he continued up the ladder.
+“Okay, man, stop it.
+We’ve got no idea if it’s safe,” I said as he stepped up the ladder.

-“Yeah, but I guess I’ve just found a way on how to figure it out.”
+“Yeah, but I just found a way to figure it out.”

 “Whatever.”

-I watched from beside the doorframe as he stepped up higher on the ladder.
-The cat, not understanding what was going on, stayed quiet, but not for long.
-The closer it got to the strange hole, the more restless it grew.
-It was as if the animal’s instincts told it that something was wrong.
+I watched from beside the doorframe.
+The cat, not understanding what was happening, stayed quiet, but not for long.
+The closer it got to the hole, the more restless it grew.
+Its animal instincts were telling it something was wrong.

-I could see how the cat’s fur stood up and how it started to twist in Greg’s hands.
-Then it meowed once before Greg pushed its head into the darkness above.
+Finally, its fur bristled, and it began twisting in Greg’s hands.
+It yowled once before Greg shoved its head into the darkness above.

-“Always hated that beast,” he said looking at his hand.
+“Always hated the damn beast,” he muttered, examining his hand.

 “You can be such an asshole, you know that?”

-With that, we were back at square one.
-Nothing had happened at all.
-Whatever we tried had proven to do nothing.
-For all we knew, this was simply an empty hole.
+Just like that, we were back at square one.
+Whatever we’d tried had done nothing.
+For all we knew, it was just a simple hole.
 A reality-defying one, sure, but that’s about it.

-“Not much else we can do about it,” Greg mumbled to himself after a few minutes had passed.
+“Not much else we can do,” Greg mumbled to himself after a few minutes had passed.

 “What are you going on about?”

-“Well isn’t that great Steve?
-You stay here all day with me, but once it’s about showing some balls, you pussy out.
-That’s so typically you.”
+“Oh, isn’t that great?
+You’re completely okay helping me out all day, but once it’s about showing some balls, you pussy out?”

 “Lots?”
 Greg finally asked.